DenGrg/OnboardingDocumentation/ca_general_overview.md

 Or you can export them locally and manually distribut them to advertising channels of your choice.

-For more info about Distributing and Exporting visit https://github.com/celtra/mab/wiki/QA-DOC:-Exporting-and-Distribution .
+For more info about Distributing and Exporting [visit](https://github.com/celtra/mab/wiki/QA-DOC:-Exporting-and-Distribution).